This post may contain affiliate links. Please see my disclosure policy for details.

-I went around Christmas time and so it was even more merry with festive lights filling the streets and cheer all around.
+I went around Christmas time and so it was even merrier with festive lights filling the streets and cheer all around.

 Here’s how to spend 4 days in Dubin